 Members are urged to attend as many meetings and to participate in as many Club activities as possible.
-However, SISD recognizes the personal and career responsibilities of our members, and has a ‘no guilt’ attendance policy if circumstances occasionally interfere with attendance.
+But SISD recognizes the personal and career responsibilities of members, and has a ‘no guilt’ attendance policy if circumstances occasionally interfere with attendance.
 That said, SISD is a busy Club, and most members enthusiastically serve on several committees.
 There is no shortage of interesting ways to participate.

 What does active membership include?